Understanding DNS

 * Trying 192.0.2.0:80...

-Next, the request will be intercepted by Istio.
-At this point, Istio will see both the hostname (from a Host: example.com header), and the destination address (192.0.2.0:80).
+Next, the request is intercepted by Istio.
+At this point, Istio sees both the hostname (from a Host: example.com header) and the destination address (192.0.2.0:80).
 Istio uses this information to determine the intended destination.
-Understanding Traffic Routing gives a deep dive into how this behavior works.
+Understanding Traffic Routing provides a deep dive into how this behavior works.

 Once Istio has identified the intended destination, it must choose which address to send to.
 Because of Istio’s advanced load balancing capabilities, this is often not the original IP address the client sent.
 Depending on the service configuration, there are a few different ways Istio does this.